 You’re too young to be thinking about a will, right?
 Maybe not.
 And you might be surprised to find out what assets you may be forgetting to safeguard while you can.
 Assets don’t just mean real estate, jewellery, cars, and money anymore, digital assets are equally important–do you know what will happen to these after you pass on?

-Daily Hive spoke to two Toronto lawyers that specialize in intellectual property to find out what creating a digital will requires and how to start.
+Daily Hive spoke to two Toronto lawyers that specialize in intellectual property to find out what creating a digital requires and how to start.

 - Canada has third fastest download speed in the world: report